JonathanDZ/TF-FaSNet/README.md

 ## Dataset

 The model is evaluated on a simulated 6-mic circular array dataset.
-The dataset generation script is availiable at [here](https://github.com/yluo42/TAC/tree/master/data).
+The data generation script is availiable at [here](https://github.com/yluo42/TAC/tree/master/data).

 ## Model configurations

-To use our model
+To use our model:
 ``` python
 mix_audio = torch.randn(3,6,64000)
 test_model = make_TF_FaSNet(